yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

   * Due to database changes, this report includes activity that occurred after October 2013 only.

-  * For Checkboxes, Dropdown, and Multiple Choice problems added after October 2013, but with no activity after early March 2014, the **AnswerValue** displays a generic label (such as choice_1, choice_2) rather than the actual text label.
+  * For checkboxes, dropdown, and multiple choice problems added after October 2013, but with no activity after early March 2014, the **AnswerValue** displays a generic label (such as choice_1, choice_2) rather than the actual text label.

 .. _Download_Answer_Distributions: